 This policy applies to Title IX Sexual Harassment as defined below that occurs in the University's Education Programs or Activities and that is committed by any student, faculty member, staff member, or third-party affiliate who has a formal (including contractual) relationship with the University community.
-As defined by the U.S. Department of Education, the University's Education Programs or Activities include locations, events, or circumstances in the United States in which Northwestern exercised substantial control over both the Respondent (the person accused of violating the policy) and the context in which the alleged violation occurred (including any building owned or controlled by a student organization that is officially recognized by Northwestern).
-Misconduct occurring outside of the jurisdiction of this policy may be addressed by other University policies, which may include but are not necessarily limited to the University's Policy on Institutional Equity.
+As defined by the U.S. Department of Education, the University's EducationPrograms or Activities include locations, events, or circumstances in the United States in which Northwestern exercised substantial control over both the Respondent (the person accused of violating the policy) and the context in which the alleged violation occurred (including any buildingowned or controlled by a student organization that is officially recognized by Northwestern).

+Misconduct occurring outside of the jurisdiction of this policy may be addressed by other Universitypolicies, which may include but are not necessarily limited to the University's Policy on Institutional Equity.
+Individuals impacted by any form of sexual misconduct, irrespective of whether it falls under this policy, may contact the Office of Equity to receive support, resources, and information.

-This policy does not apply to Sexual Harassment committed by visitors or guests to the University, or to Sexual Harassment that occurs outside the geographic boundaries of the United States, even if the Sexual Harassment occurs in the University's Education Programs or Activities, such as a study abroad program.
+This policy does not apply to Sexual Harassment committed by visitors or guests to the University, or to Sexual Harassment that occurs outside the geographic boundaries of the United States, even if the Sexual Harassment occurs in the University's Education Programs or Activities, such as a studyabroad program.
 Sexual Harassment that occurs outside the geographic boundaries of the United States is governed by the University's Policy on Institutional Equity.

-Pursuant to guidance from the U.S. Department of Education, this policy applies to Title IX Sexual Harassment alleged to have occurred on or after August 14, 2020.
-Allegations of conduct occurring prior to this date will be subject to the University policy in place at the time of the alleged conduct.
+Pursuant to guidance from the U.S. Department of Education, this policy applies to Title IX SexualHarassment alleged to have occurred on or after August 14, 2020.
+Allegations of conduct occurringprior to this date will be subject to the University policy in place at the time of the alleged conduct.